twoBirds/twobirds/README.md

 - ...but want to be able to implement the same features quality assured

 FEATURES:
-- async on demand loading
+- async on demand loading, recursive inside tb objects
+- effective multiple inheritance
 - web components like programming
 - own chained selector for tB objects
-- own trigger mechanism
+- own async trigger mechanism on app level

 STATUS:
 - preliminary